DanielE-J/WoW-Quiz/README.md

 ### Design Choices

 The Game was design so the picture can show the user what type of quiz it is, and to test there knowledge.

+### Fonts

+Sans-serif Was used through the whole website to make everything look the same.